bowen-upenn/Multi-Agent-VQA/README.md

 We present preliminary experimental results under zero-shot scenarios and highlight some failure cases, offering new directions for future research.

 ## Disclaimer
 This repository is under development and at present, GPT-4 is the only large vision-language model that our system supports.
 Although you can find codes for other models like Gemini in this repository, they are either incomplete or haven't been thoroughly tested yet.
 In this README, you will find instructions on all the available functionalities in the paper and they should work well.
+Feel free to submit an issue.

 ## TODOs
 - [ ] 1.
 Integrate [Google Gemini Pro Vision](https://console.cloud.google.com/vertex-ai/publishers/google/model-garden/gemini-pro-vision?pli=1) into our system (ongoing).